serrHendrik/MLP_workspace/README.md

 ## Extended workflow with personal local branch
 Working on a personal local branch is recommended.
-It makes it easier to rollback or simply discard wrong commits by deleting the local branch
+It makes it easier to rollback or simply discard wrong commits by deleting the local branch.
 #### Create local branch
-git pull origin master (pull updates before starting to work) git branch -b my_local_branch
+git pull origin master (pull updates before starting to work) <br />
+git branch -b my_local_branch
 #### Do work on local branch
 After done some work, add and commit.
 #### Check for updates on local master
-git checkout master
+git checkout master <br />
 git pull origin master
 #### merge master with local personal branch
 git merge master my_local_branch